Skip to main content

 Webhook endpoints

 Webhook links can be found on the Detail page of each Script and Flow, on the Details and Triggers tab.
-For more information about Scripts or Flows, refer to the Getting Started section.
+For more information about Scripts or Flows, refer to the Getting started section.

 Each webhook has two URLs, one with the path to the script, i.e. /p/u/<your_user>/<your_script_name>, which will always trigger the latest version of the Script/Flow and the other one with just a hash, i.e. /h/<hash>, hiding potentially sensitive information and always corresponding to that version of the script, even with overwrites.